-When someone is on a “wild goose chase,” they are pursuing something that is difficult to find or obtain to the point that it feels like a waste of time and/or pointless.
+When someone is on a ‘wild goose chase,’ they are pursuing something that is difficult to find or obtain to the point that it feels like a waste of time and/or pointless.

-This phrase was used in a figurative way by William Shakespeare in the play Romeo and Juliet, believed to have been written in 1594 or 1595:
+This phrase was used in a figurative way by William Shakespeare in the play Romeo and Juliet, which is believed to have been written in 1594 or 1595:

 “Nay, if thy wits run the wild-goose chase, I have done, for thou hast more of the wild-goose in one of thy wits than, I am sure, I have in my whole five: was I with you there for the goose?”

-Note: While this is not the case for all common phrases and idioms, when it comes to their origin, sometimes it will not be clear.
-In such cases, what you’ll usually see are theories or guesses that take a gander as to where the phrase may have come from, but these may not be accurate.
+Note: While this is not the case for all common phrases and sayings, sometimes their origin is unclear.
+In such cases, what you’ll usually see on the page are theories that talk about how the phrase may have originated.

 Additionally, the quotes on the page are typically the oldest usage of the phrase that I can find or have seen.
 It is possible that older citations exist than what is listed on here.